days

 Hot flashes and mood changes can keep you from getting a good night’s sleep.
 To help promote a restful night, stick to a consistent bedtime and wake time.
 Try to exercise in the morning, soon after you wake up.
 Avoid caffeine and alcohol.

-Eat Plenty of Protein and Whole Foods
+Eat Plenty Of Protein And Whole Foods

 Better nutrition can help reduce hot flashes, improve sleep, improve cardiovascular health, increase bone density and muscle mass, and maintain a healthy weight.
 Studies show that women who eat diets high in whole foods (including fresh fruits and vegetables and whole grains) have better overall health and fewer menopause symptoms.